 To create the picture, the design is first sketched in chalk on the pavement.
 Soil is usually used to outline the design and then it's filled in with thousands of petals and seeds, much like the making of mosaics or tapestries (but with different materials).
+Coffee grounds, beans, wood chips, and grass are often used as well, and the compositions often feature incredible amounts of detail.
 The entire process takes two or three days to complete.
 Often a religious procession takes place on the flower carpets after there are completed.
+The ephemeral nature of the infiorata – the finished works of art usually last only a few hours – is part of what makes them so rare and special.

 Where to See an Infiorata

-On mainland Italy, the date for the infiorata is usually the Sunday of Corpus Domini (Corpus Christi), celebrated nine weeks after Easter, but the real date of Corpus Domini is the Thursday 60 days after Easter and you may see small flower petal carpets in front of churches then too.
-Top infiorate include:
+On mainland Italy, the date for the infiorata is usually the Sunday of Corpus Domini (Corpus Christi), celebrated nine weeks after Easter.
+But the real date of Corpus Domini is the Thursday falling 60 days after Easter, so you may see small flower petal carpets in front of churches then too.
+Top infiorate displays in Italy include:

 - Bolsena, north of Rome (northern Lazio map), carpets about 3km of pavement with flower tapestries along the route for the Corpus Domini Sunday procession.